GenomicDataInfrastructure/gdi-userportal-docs/content/docs/guides/LSAAI/Configure_LSAAI.md

 ### LSAAI

 To register Keycloak as service I used [https://elixir-europe.org/platforms/compute/aai/service-providers.](https://elixir-europe.org/platforms/compute/aai/service-providers.) .
 Initially, obtaining an account is the first step.
-1. Make sure your organisation is recognised as IdP and register if not.
-2. Submit a registration for you application as a service.
+1. Make sure your organisation is recognised as an IdP and register it if not.
+2. Submit a registration for your application as a service.
 Please note that approval for this step may entail a waiting period.

 Management of the app registration is done within: [https://services.aai.lifescience-ri.eu](https://services.aai.lifescience-ri.eu) .